smgpulse007/deepwiki-open-local/README.md

-# DeepWiki-Open
+# DeepWiki-Open-Local

 ![DeepWiki Banner](screenshots/Deepwiki.png)

+## 🔧 **Optimized Fork for Local NVIDIA GPU Setups**

+**Rebuild of the buggy deepwiki-open repo to optimize and make it work out of the box for local NVIDIA based GPU setups.** The original had this issue raised multiple times over the last 2 weeks and it is unresolved.

+### 🚀 **What's Fixed in This Fork:**
+- ✅ **Fixed Critical WebSocket Streaming Bug** - Resolved "No valid XML found in response" error
+- ✅ **Local Repository Support** - Analyze repositories directly from your filesystem
+- ✅ **NVIDIA GPU Optimization** - Optimized for local Ollama with GPU acceleration
+- ✅ **Enhanced XML Parsing** - Improved response parsing for better reliability
+- ✅ **Production-Ready Docker Setup** - Streamlined deployment with docker-compose
+- ✅ **Comprehensive Documentation** - Step-by-step setup guides included

+---

-**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
+**DeepWiki** automatically creates beautiful, interactive wikis for any GitHub, GitLab, BitBucket repository, or local folder!
 Just enter a repo name, and DeepWiki will:

 1. Analyze the code structure
 2. Generate comprehensive documentation